jamespooley/brain-age-prediction/notes/grant-text.md

 ### Previous Findings in the Context of ADHD

-ADHD, the most common psychiatric disorder (REFERENCE), is characterized by a variaty of behavioral (e.g., hyperactivity) and cognitive (e.g., attentional difficulties) symptoms.
-It is commonly accepted that individuals with ADHD show non-normative neurodevelopmental trajectories.
+ADHD, the most common childhood psychiatric disorder (REFERENCE), is characterized by both behavioral (e.g., hyperactivity) and cognitive (e.g., attentional difficulties) symptoms.
+It is commonly accepted that, relative to healthy controls, individuals with ADHD show delays in their neurodevelopmental trajectories.
 For example, developmental delays of up to XX years in the thickness of the frontal lobes has been found in ADHD (Geidd & Rapoport, 2010).

 ROIs